Gerhoh of Reichersberg: Works

-His principal work he left unfinished, Commentarius in Psalmos (P.L., CXCIII, 619–1814; CXCIV, 1-1066); it offers much interesting material for contemporaneous history.
+His principal work was Commentarius in Psalmos (P.L., CXCIII, 619–1814; CXCIV, 1-1066).
+Despite its unfinished state, it contains various material of historical interest.
 This is particularly true of his commentary on Ps. lxiv, that appeared separately as Liber de corrupto Ecclesiæ statu ad Eugenium III Papam (P.L., CXCIV, 9-120); Sackur, 439-92).

 There are also a number of polemical works and letters against the Christological views of Abelard, Gilbert de la Porrée, and Bishop Eberhard of Bamberg; others deal with the errors of Folmar, Provost of Triefenstein, on the subject of the Holy Eucharist.

 The genuineness of the Vitæ beatorum abbatum Formbacensium Berengeri et Wirntonis, O.S.B., generally ascribed to Gerhoh, is denied by Wattenbach.
 The Migne edition of Gerhoh's works is faulty and incomplete.
 Those of his writings which are of importance for the study of the history of that period were edited by Sackur in the Monumenta Germaniæ Historica: Libelli de lite imperatorum et pontificum, III (Hanover, 1897), 131–525; also by Scheibelberger, Gerhohi Opera adhuc inedita (Linz, 1875).